WORKSHOP: Our Studio/Shop

 We closed the shop in March 2020 (oh hello, Covid-19)---and we've decided to make that closure permanent.
 Sad apologies to those we were not able to say a final goodbye to!
 Optimistically, though, I'm retaining a workspace on the the other side of Warehouse 3540, which will be utilized as a classroom, club, studio, meeting space--check it out at www.smallcraftadvisoryhawaii.com.
 This unplanned yet critical time of reflection has allowed me to listen to my heart + focus more on sharing/learning with my community through creativity.
 I have no plans for a future storefront, as I reset machinemachine's compass to point toward service rather than production.
 I'm open to suggestions, ideas, and feedback as I head in a new direction!

 BUY BACK PROGRAM

 One of my great desires is that my pieces do not contribute to the wasteful fashion industry.
 I want my clothing to be long-loved and worn for years, beyond seasonal trends.
-If a customer becomes bored with one of my pieces, I ask that they bring it to my shop --Workshop-- and I will exchange their gently worn garment for 30% off one new machinemachine garment (non-sale items only).
+If a customer becomes bored with one of my pieces, I ask that they bring it to me and I will exchange their gently worn garment for 30% off one new machinemachine garment (non-sale items only).
 Meanwhile their used dress, skirt, blouse, or pant are able to be re-sold as secondhand machinemachine for a nice economical price to another customer.
 Hopefully everyone wins with this Buy Back Program.